oldpatientsea/agon-bbc-basic-manual/README.md

 ## Rough Roadmap

-1. Convert R.T.
-Russell’s BBC BASIC (Z80) Manual to adoc source from which the contents of the original site can be regenerated
+~~1.
+Convert R.T.
+Russell’s BBC BASIC (Z80) Manual to adoc source from which the contents of the original site can be regenerated~~
-2. Revise, removing sections that refer to different hardware or are otherwise not relevant.
+~~2.
+Revise, removing sections that refer to different hardware or are otherwise not relevant.~~ [First pass.
+Some may remain]
-2. Incorporate changes made to date by Dean Belfield to BBC BASIC (Z80) for Agon as documented in his wiki.
+~~2.
+Incorporate changes made to date by Dean Belfield to BBC BASIC (Z80) for Agon as documented in his wiki.~~
 3. Enhance with extra information including potentially (a) better instructions for newcomers to BASIC (the original docs assume familiarity with the language) (b) More Agon-specific material, eg instructions on updating firmware